 Podcast interview with Andy Paul

-Andy Paul has been heroically publishing a daily podcast episode under the Accelerate banner and recently invited me to join his show.
+He’s has been heroically publishing a daily podcast episode under the Accelerate banner and Andy recently invited me to join his show.
 We had a ranging discussion about sales and marketing alignment which I thoroughly enjoyed.

 Here are the highlights: